bensheldon/good_job/README.md

 Options:
   [--before-seconds-ago=SECONDS] # Destroy records finished more than this many seconds ago (env var:  GOOD_JOB_CLEANUP_PRESERVED_JOBS_BEFORE_SECONDS_AGO, default: 1209600 (14 days))

-Destroys preserved job records.
+Manually destroys preserved job records.

-By default, GoodJob destroys job records when the job is performed and this command is not necessary.
+By default, GoodJob automatically destroys job records when the job is performed and this command is not required to be used.

-However, when `GoodJob.preserve_job_records = true`, the jobs will be preserved in the database.
-This is useful when wanting to analyze or inspect job performance.

-If you are preserving job records this way, use this command regularly to destroy old records and preserve space in your database.
 ```

 ### Configuration options